How Do You Treat MRSA and Staph?

 Other common conventional Staph and MRSA treatments include topical ointments, disinfecting baths and lancing and draining of boils.
 The type and duration of treatment vary depending on where the infection is on your body (skin, internal, etc), and how severe it is.
 One of the biggest drawbacks of conventional medicine is its poor track record of preventing recurring infections, which is a very common and frustrating problem.

-Another approach for treating Staph and MRSA is alternative medicine, which can consist of many different types of natural remedies.
+Another approach for treating Staph and MRSA is holistic medicine, which can consist of many different types of remedies used alone of with antibiotics.
 Which alternatives are best depends on where the infection is and how severe it is among other things.
-One of the biggest benefits of alternative medicine is that it can help with the common problem of recurring infections.
+One of the biggest benefits of complementary medicine is that it can help with the common problem of recurring infections.

 Alternative medicine can be used successfully along with antibiotics and conventional medicine.
 There are pros and cons to each approach, but they can be used together holistically with great results.
 However, you probably won’t hear about alternatives from your doctor, but for many people they make the difference between life and death.